astrolabesun/Citation_Generator/README.md

 ### February 04, 2019
 Setting up templates for Home page view and Citation History views.
 Just fixed a minor rendering bug for home page.

+### July 07, 2019
+Project delayed/on hold due to external obligations with other projects.
+Sorry.